geolffrey/blazor_viz_d3_zoom/README.md

     // Route("/circle-packing") is the same as
     // the directive '@page /circle-packing' at
     // the begining of the razor file.
-    // This is a personal preference, and for some a bad practice,
+    // This is a personal preference, and for some, a bad practice,
     // a hidden magic, to some extent they are righ, my rationality
     // is keeping my HTML and razor code clean